 Starting solids too early has been linked to higher rates of choking, inadequate weight gain, and obesity later in life.
 Choking is increased if solids are introduced before kids are developmentally ready.
-Read here on how to know if your baby is developmentally ready to start solids.
 There are different theories on why starting solids early can lead to obesity.
 One is that kids learn to ignore their own hunger cues early on.

 What are some of the risks of starting solids too late?

 Starting solids too late can also be problematic.
 As kids grow, they need more iron in their diets.
 Since breastmilk and formula do not have iron, children get it through food.
 Starting solids late has been tied to anemia and iron deficiency.
 Kids that don’t experience certain textures or foods until late can also have higher rates of food refusal and failure to thrive.

 The big thing is to make sure your little one is developmentally ready for solid foods.
 Some things to watch for are:

 - Baby sits up without support

 - No more tongue-thrust reflex (where baby pushing things out of mouth)